The Joseph A. Schumpeter Award

 It is of central importance that this research work is closely related to the Deutsche Bundesbank's fields of activity, in particular (but not exclusively) to the areas of banking supervision, cash and non-cash payments, and financial stability.

-The Joseph A. Schumpeter Prize is endowed with a total of €4,000 and may be split.
+The Joseph A. Schumpeter Award is endowed with a total of €4,000 and may be split.
 The award is decided by a jury elected by the Council of Department IV, which includes representatives of various disciplines.

 Conditions of participation